Zebec Card

 Conclusion

-Zebec Card represents a compelling option in the crypto card market, particularly for users who prioritize privacy, multi-chain support, and minimal fees.
+Zebec Card represents a compelling option in the crypto card market, particularly for users who prioritize multi-chain support and are willing to hold ZBCN tokens for rewards.
 Its non-custodial approach differentiates it from many competitors, allowing users to maintain control of their crypto until the moment of spending.

-The unique rewards system, which distributes weekly crypto airdrops instead of traditional cashback, offers potentially higher value but with more variability.
+The unique rewards system, which distributes weekly crypto airdrops instead of traditional cashback, offers potentially higher value but with more variability and requires holding at least $500 worth of ZBCN tokens.
 Recent airdrops have averaged $35-$100 per week per user according to Zebec, which could significantly outperform standard percentage-based cashback if token values appreciate.

 However, Zebec Card does have notable limitations.
 The virtual-only nature of the cards (at least currently), merchant category restrictions, and reported customer support issues may deter some users.
-Additionally, the $1,000 per transaction limit on the Carbon tier could be restrictive for larger purchases.
+The Silver card's single-use model requires ordering multiple cards for higher daily spending, which may be confusing for users expecting traditional reloadable cards.
+Additionally, the requirement to hold ZBCN tokens for airdrop eligibility creates a barrier that wasn't present in earlier marketing.

-Overall, Zebec Card is best suited for crypto-native users who want to spend directly from their multi-chain holdings with minimal friction and fees.
-Its privacy-focused approach and unique rewards structure make it particularly attractive to those who value these features over traditional banking integration or physical card availability.
+Overall, Zebec Card is best suited for crypto-native users who want to spend directly from their multi-chain holdings and are willing to hold ZBCN tokens to access the airdrop rewards program.
+Its privacy-focused approach and extensive blockchain support make it particularly attractive to those who value these features over traditional banking integration or physical card availability.
+Users should carefully evaluate the variable fee structure and token holding requirements before committing to the platform.

 Additional Information